Warbo/chriswarbo-net/blog/2017-07-13-state_in_fp.md

 defines an imperative program which would, if it were ever executed, *cause* the world to follow the "history" it describes.

-That's the pure FP semantics, but the naive implementation described above would be very inefficient.
+That's the pure FP semantics, but the naïve implementation described above would be very inefficient.
 We can easily optimise it without altering the semantics: rather than generating a "history" of the world, and executing it as a program, we can interleave the two.
 First we write an interpreter for this separate,